ABSanthosh/UnNovel/README.md

 ## Introduction

 [UnNovel](https://unnovel.abs.moe) is a half-baked open-source Notion-style WYSIWYG editor with AI-powered autocompletions.
+If you're looking for a quarter-baked version, check out [Novel](https://novel.sh).

 <br />

 ## Setting Up Locally

 To set up Novel locally, you'll need to clone the repository and set up the following environment variables:

 ```
 VITE_PALM_API_KEY_PUBLIC=<your palm api key>
 ```

 _Note: You can get one from [here](makersuite.google.com)_

 To run the app locally, you can run the following commands: